mnit-rtmc/iris/docs/ramp_meters.md

 * The name of the CD road must be the same as the main roadway, but contain the word-token "CD"

+## Advance Warning Beacon

-Advance warning beacons are flashing lights on a static sign, e.g. "PREPARE TO STOP WHEN FLASHING".
+Advance warning [beacon]s are flashing lights on a static sign, e.g. "PREPARE TO STOP WHEN FLASHING".
 Typically, they are hard-wired to flash when the meter is operating, but they can be controlled by IRIS if that is not feasable.
 In that case, beacons will also flash if a [merge] detector on the entrance ramp has high occupancy (30%+).